+2007

-2007Gail Lebovic, M.D. founds the School of Oncoplastic Surgery with a grant from the Eoundation.
+Gail Lebovic, M.D. founds the School of Oncoplastic Surgery with a grant from the Foundation.

 2008

+The State of Nevada

+Foundation Day.

-The State of Nevada proclaims April 10 as Mary Kay Ash Charitable Foundation Day.
+The State of Nevada proclaims April 10 as

+Mary Kay Ash Charitable

+Azoto, oto to proclaims distribute the training Technology: A Safety

 2007

 Grants the Safety

 Net Program of the

 National Network to

 End Domestic Violence

-\$200,000 to produce and distribute the training CD Survivors Technology: A Safety Planning Tool.
+\$200,000 to produce and

+distribute the training CD Survivors

+Technology: A Safety Planning Tool.
-2008

-YWCA honors Mary Kay Ash at its

-100 WOMEN, 100 YEARS

-Centennial Gala.